How to Avoid Falling into the Debt Trap

 1.1 What is a Debt Trap?

-A debt trap occurs when a person borrows excessively and struggles to meet repayment obligations.
+A debt trap occurs when an individual borrows excessively and struggles to meet repayment obligations.
 This often leads to:

-• Paying only the minimum balance on credit cards, increasing interest over time.
+• Paying only the minimum balance on credit cards, which increases interest over time.

-If you have a $5,000 credit card balance with a 20% annual interest rate and only make minimum payments of $100 monthly, it will take over 10 years to pay off the debt and cost over $6,000 in interest alone.
+If you have a $5,000 credit card balance with a 20% annual interest rate and make only the minimum payment of $100 monthly, it will take over 10 years to pay off the debt, costing you more than $6,000 in interest alone.

 1.2 Signs You’re Heading Toward a Debt Trap